mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau/ch-4-house-layout.md

 ### Ballroom (R12)

-Goren can initially be found in this room.
+**[Goren Rousseau](ap-b-rousseau-family.md#goren-rousseau)** can initially be found in this room.
 The ballroom contains an open floor suitable for dancing and some dusty instruments in the corners, including a piano and a harp.
 If Goren has not become aware of the party's presence, he will meander in and out of this room until discovered.

 ---